gfelber/website/writeups/ctrl_space_sheratan.md

 [*nsjail.conf*](https://gfelber.dev/writeups/sheratan/nsjail.conf)

-Finally we have the source code for the kernel module we will have to exploit, which seems to implement some type of task queue through a new `/proc/sheratan` interface.
+Finally we have the source code for the kernel module we will have to exploi.

 [*sheratan.c*](https://gfelber.dev/writeups/sheratan/sheratan.c) [*sheratan.h*](https://gfelber.dev/writeups/sheratan/sheratan.h)

-We see that a task queue / worker pipeline is implemented like this:
+It seem to implement some type of task queue through a new `/proc/sheratan` interface that works like this:
 ```

  ┌──────────┐      ┌────────────────┐    ┌───────────────────┐